-We have not been required to pay any penalty to the IRS for failing to make disclosures required with respect to certain transactions that have been identified by the IRS as abusive or that have a significant tax avoidance purpose.
+We have not been required to pay any penalty to the IRS for failing to make disclosures required with respect to certain transactions that have been identified by the IRS as abusive or that has a significant tax avoidance purpose.

 In an action filed June 16, 2004 entitled ICU Medical, Inc. v.
 Alaris Medical Systems, Inc. in the United States District Court for the Central District of California, we alleged that Alaris infringes ICU's patent in the manufacture and sale of the SmartSite and SmartSite Plus Needle-Free Valves and Systems.
 On August 2, 2004 the Court denied our request for a preliminary injunction.
 On December 27, 2004, our complaint was amended to allege that Alaris infringes three additional patents.
 On July 17, 2006, the Court issued an order interpreting certain claims in certain of our patents in a manner that, if upheld, could significantly impair our ability to enforce those patents against others, including Alaris.
 The Court also issued a partial summary judgment in favor of Alaris based on one of those interpretations.
 On January 22, 2007, the Court issued an order granting Alaris' summary judgment motion of invalidity as to the remaining claims asserted against Alaris and on February 22, 2007, the Court entered judgment dismissing those remaining claims.
-We intend to appeal the Court's judgment.
 The Court's order has not affected all patent claims under the patents in the suit.
-Following entry of the judgment dismissing the claims, the Court heard Alaris' motion to recover its fees, costs and expenses and on April 16, 2007, the Court granted in part Alaris' motion.
-The amount of the award has not been determined and additional briefing from the parties is scheduled on this issue.
-We intend to appeal the award when it is made and do not believe at this time that it is probable that an award of any material amount will ultimately be sustained.
-The outcome of this matter cannot be determined at this time.
+Following entry of the judgment dismissing the claims, the Court awarded Alaris' Motion to recover its fees, costs and expenses, and on April 16, 2007, the Court's granted in part Alaris' motion.
+On June 28, 2007, the Court awarded Alaris \$4.8 million in fees and costs, plus post judgment interest.
+Because the order is a judgment against us and the outcome of the appeal is uncertain, we recorded a charge of \$4.8 million in our financial statements for the quarter ended June 30, 2007.
+We have not paid the judgment, pending outcome of the appeal.

 In an action filed July 6, 2006 entitled Medegen MMS, Inc. v.
 ICU Medical, Inc. pending in the United States District Court for the Central District of California, Medegen alleges that ICU Medical infringes one of its patents by the offering for sale and selling the CLC 2000 and Tego, and Medegen seeks monetary damages and injunctive relief.
 In March 2007, Medegen withdrew its action as to the Tego.
 We believe we are not infringing and that there is not any significant financial exposure, other than the cost of litigation.
+On June 21, 2007, the Court issued an order interpreting certain terms and phrases of Medegen's patent in a manner that we believe supports our position.
+We subsequently filed a motion asking for summary judgment of non-infringement, and are awaiting the Court's decision.
 We intend to vigorously defend ourselves in this action.